Frequently Asked Questions

 Is research experience required to be admitted?

 No, but prior research experience is considered particularly valuable.

 Do I need to take the GRE Psychology subject test?

 No, only the General GRE is required.
 Official GRE scores should be sent to the Graduate School code 6373.

-Will my eligibility for admissions be determined by which university I previously
+Will my eligibility for admissions be determined by which university I previously attended?

 No, our doctoral students come from a number of universities nationally, including liberal arts colleges, 4 year private and public colleges and universities.

 While there is no “all inclusive” item or test, the admission committee will look at a variety of factors.
 These factors include your GPA and relevant courses taken (undergraduate and graduate), GRE general scores, letters of recommendation, experience and application essay questions.

 Do you admit people in the Spring as well as in the Fall?